Industrial Washing Machines Ltd are a World Leading Supplier of the Future Foods Industry Cleaning Equipment and Solutions

-Entomophagy or eating insects is a long standing tradition in many parts of the world but this market seems to be ever expanding and such the supply chain is having to get up to speed to support the demand and understand the new geographical implications and requirements.
+Entomophagy or eating insects is a long standing tradition in many parts of the world.
+However, this market seems to be ever expanding and such the supply chain is having to get up to speed to support the demand and understand the new geographical implications and requirements.
+Especially when it comes to future foods.

 At the time of writing, the Earth’s population stands at 7.8 billion and counting – you can check the population clock here for an updated figure.
 Some sources believe that by the end of the 21st century the world population will expand to a whopping 12 billion people, with most of them living in developing countries where food scarcity is already a problem.